 6. Sparkling Beverages: Effervescence is a desirable attribute, according to the companies buying up booths.
 How does Lemon Lavender Craft Brewed Sparkling Green Tea sound?
 Tama Tea makes that, along with a variety of other sparkling flavors.
 Minna makes unsweetened sparkling tea.
 Hoplark makes HopTea, a sparkling tea that—as the name suggests—comes from hops.
 Made With has a sparkling coconut water, hitting the coconut trend too; and Hemp H2O, too, hits two trends at once with their sparkling waters infused with hemp extract.
-Sky Valley Foods brought their Unwine’d, a non-alcoholic sparkling red sangria—which brings us to another trend not yet big enough to warrant its own section, but worth keeping an eye on: Mocktails are growing.
+Another trend not yet big enough to warrant its own section, but worth keeping an eye on: Mocktails are growing.
 Bar None sells non-alcoholic sparkling sangria, dry aged cider, and bellini spirits.

 Related: Troubleshooting Keto